arribada/LoraTracker/README.md

 ## Smart Desktop setup

-If you want to create upload the data to SMART desktop need to setup SMART desktop to be connected to SMART connect and also set the content of the data to be uploaded as a header in the chirpstack HTTP integration setup.
+If you want to upload data into SMART desktop it needs to be connected to SMART connect and also set the content of the data to be uploaded as a header in the chirpstack HTTP integration setup.
  - Install the Smart connect plugins.
  - Setup the connection to SMART connect.
 It requires HTTPS and for this can use the default certificate in https://github.com/arribada/SMARTConnect
  - Create an example Patrol and export it.
 This will be used as a template.